ctxis/CAPE/systemd/README.md

     journalctl -u cuckoo-wsgi.service -r
     ```

-Note: The `journalctl -r` switch displays the log log lines in reverse order, with the newest lines on top.
+Note: The `journalctl -r` switch displays the log lines in reverse order, with the newest lines on top.